How can we help you?

 Source: DANE - GEIH

-The city with the highest unemployment rate during the period from December 2025 to February 2026 was Quibdó, with a rate of 26.3%, followed by Riohacha at 14.3% and Cartagena at 14.26%.
+The city with the highest unemployment rate in the January–March 2026 quarter was Quibdó, with a rate of 26.0%, followed by Riohacha at 14.7% and Cartagena at 13.8%.

 Labor informality remains high